 It is important to note that a company’s free cash flow can vary widely from year to year, and a negative free cash flow once in a while is not necessarily a bad thing.
 If the company makes a large one time investment, it will impact the company’s reported free cash flow significantly and the company may have to use some of its cash reserves to pay its dividend.
 But that large one time investment may be increased returns for years to come.
 However, if year after year a company has a negative free cash flow and is borrowing or using cash reserves to pay its dividend, it may be a sign of trouble.

 So investors looking to compare a company’s dividends with its free cash flow should look at multiple years of historical data and consider the size of the company’s cash reserves to be sure one time events are not causing you to overlook an investment opportunity.

-Comparing dividends to a company’s profits and free cash flow are a couple easy basic checks that investors can use to check their expectations of dividends are realistic.
+Comparing dividends to a company’s profits and cash flow are a couple easy basic checks that investors can use to check their expectations of dividends are realistic.

 Recently the Wall Street Journal (WSJ) mentioned a more unique “screen” to determine if a dividend is sustainable that I thought was interesting.

 In the article the WSJ highlighted the strategy of buying high dividend paying company’s who also spend significant amount of money on research and development.
 The thought is that the company is ensuring unique products and technology will continue to be released, and that the company is not sacrificing future growth by paying large dividends now.

 The WSJ compared a company’s R&D expenses with its enterprise value to filter out the companies that are spending significant money on R&D.

 Dow Chemical (Ticker DOW) – Dividend yield of 3.8%